 Are there vaccines to prevent COVID-19?

-Three vaccines for COVID-19 have been authorized for emergency use in the United States from Pfizer-BioNTech and Moderna, and Johnson & Johnson (Janssen).
+Three vaccines for COVID-19 are authorized for emergency use in the United States from Pfizer-BioNTech, Moderna, and Johnson & Johnson (Janssen).

-The U.S. Food and Drug Administration (FDA) authorized the vaccines, and the CDC recommended the Pfizer-BioNTech’s coronavirus vaccine for people 16 and older and the Moderna and Johnson & Johnson vaccines for people 18 and older.
-In August 2021, the FDA gave full approval to the Pfizer-BioNTech vaccine, which will now be known as Comirnaty.
+The U.S. Food and Drug Administration (FDA) authorized the vaccines, and the CDC recommended the Pfizer-BioNTech’s coronavirus vaccine for people 12 and older, and the Moderna and Johnson & Johnson vaccines for people 18 and older.
+In August 2021, the FDA gave full approval to the Pfizer-BioNTech vaccine, now known as Comirnaty.
+That means this vaccine is fully cleared for use in people ages 16 and older.
+The vaccine can also still be used under emergency use authorization for kids ages 12 to 15.

-The vaccine protects you from getting very sick by keeping the SARS-CoV-2 virus from entering your cells and causing COVID-19.
-But the vaccine does not keep you from getting the virus and possibly spreading it.
+The vaccines protect you from getting very sick by keeping the SARS-CoV-2 virus from entering your cells and causing COVID-19.
+But the vaccines do not keep you from getting the virus and possibly spreading it.
 Also, it takes a few weeks after the second dose of the vaccine to get the best protection.

-Read more about the vaccine in COVID-19 Vaccine Frequently Asked Questions.
+Read more about the vaccines in COVID-19 Vaccine Frequently Asked Questions.

 Things to consider